kryzin/kryzin-com/src/posts/microcontrollers-5.md

 title: "Chess Clock on an LCD screen"
 date: "2023-05-22"
 tags: ["microcontrollers","c","lcd", "chess"]
-altfeatured: "Chess Clock with LCD display"
+altfeatured: "Chess Clock with LCD"
 featured: "../images/post-0006.jpg"
 ---

-This is the code for a Chess Clock - with a timer for each player, turn indicators and switches.
+This is the code for a Chess Clock - with a timer for each player, turn indicators, and switches.

 ## Implementation

-### Base - setting game time
+### Base-setting game time

-Using the ADC channel (same as in this post! - [Temp measure on PIC24](https://kryzin.netlify.app/blog/microcontrollers-2/)) we can switch between 3 pre-set game times: 5min, 3min and 1min.
-The time is displayed on the sreen.
+Using the ADC channel (same as in this post! - [Temp measure on PIC24](https://kryzin.netlify.app/blog/microcontrollers-2/)) we can switch between 3 pre-set game times: 5min, 3min, and 1min.
+The time is displayed on the screen.

 ```c
 #define TIME_5 300 // 5 min